When you think of social media platforms, what are the first things that come into your mind?

 As I mentioned earlier, you want to add value to your connections’ perspectives and knowledge.
 This is possible only if your content is relevant and of quality.
 People like to read and spend more time when they like what you have to offer and will also regularly engage and wait for your pieces to come out on the platform.
 This way you build your own space and brand with a loyal following.

 Ever heard of the theory of ‘Give and Take’?

 That’s exactly what networking on LinkedIn is about.
 You engage and interact with people on their posts and they’ll do the same.
-You cannot expect them to be loyal towards you all the time if you aren’t ready to encourage or make them see the right direction when they go off-track.
+You cannot expect them to be loyal towards you all the time if you aren’t ready to encourage them or make them see the right direction if they go off-track sometimes.

-Regular engagement not only helps to build strong relationships but also makes your presence known to people and increases your recognition chances.
+Regular engagement not only helps to build strong relationships but also make your presence known to people and increase your recognition chances.

 Now that you have a well-built profile ready for optimization, all you need is to get on with it on a daily basis.
 Be consistent so that you are not forgotten in the community.
 Think of this in the same way brands keep showing advertisements so that their presence is known among the consumers and not only old customers are retained but also they attract a new group of audience.